digitalcredentials/verifier-core/README.md

 * the signature
 * the expiry date

-But can't retrieve (from the network) any one of the:
+But can't retrieve (from the network) any one of:

-* revocation status
+* the revocation status
-* the issuer registry
+* an issuer registry from our list of trusted issuers
 * the issuer's DID document

 which are needed to verify the revocation status and issuer identity.

-For steps that we can't conclusively verify one way or the other (true or false) we return an 'error' propery rather than a 'valid' property.
+For the valid_signature and revocation_status steps, if we can't conclusively verify one way or the other (true or false) we return an 'error' propery rather than a 'valid' property.

+For the registered_issuer step we always return false if the issuer isn't found in a loaded registry, but with the caveat that if the 'registriesNotLoaded' property does contain one or more registries, then the credential *might* have been in one of those registries.
+It is up to the consumer of the result to decide how to deal with that.

-A partially successful verification might look like this example:
+A partially successful verification might look like this example, where we couldn't retrieve the status list or one of the registries:

 ```
 {
-  "isFatal": false,
   "credential": {the supplied vc - left out here for brevity/clarity},
   "log": [
     {